getporter/skeletor/README.md

    Go 1.11, clone it into your GOPATH such as ~/go/src/github.com/YOURNAME/YOURMIXIN.
 If you are using Go 1.12+ with go modules, you may chose to clone it outside of the GOPATH.
-1. Run `dep ensure`.
-Check-in `Gopkg.lock` and `vendor`.
 1. Rename the `cmd/skeletor` and `pkg/skeletor` directories to `cmd/YOURMIXIN` and
    `pkg/YOURMIXIN`.
+1. Rename `pkg/YOURMIXIN/schema/schem`
-1. Find the text `github.com/deislabs/pkg/skeletor` in the repository and change it to `github.com/YOURNAME/pkg/YOURMIXIN`.
+1. Find the text `github.com/deislabs/porter-skeletor/pkg/skeletor` in the repository and change it to `github.com/YOURNAME/YOURREPO/pkg/YOURMIXIN`.
 1. Find any remaining `skeletor` text in the repository and replace it with `YOURMIXIN`.
+1. Run `dep ensure`.
+Check-in `Gopkg.lock` and `vendor`.
 1. Run `make build xbuild test` to try out all the make targets and verify that everything executes without failing.
 1. Run `make install` to install your mixin into the Porter home directory.
 If